-Ibiza is known the world over as a clubber’s paradise; a glamorous riot of celebrity dj’s, boat parties and an endless succession of superclubs in which tanned and happy ravers spend night after long, long night… Yet the unprecedented surge in popularity and commercial growth that Ibiza has seen since the 70s has led to it gaining a less-than-savoury reputation.
-Cynics call it touristy, tacky and overpriced – fallen from its former glory into a crowded resort island full of boozed-up ‘Brits abroad’.
+Ibiza is known the world over as a clubber’s paradise.
+It’s a glamorous riot of celebrity dj’s, boat parties and an endless succession of superclubs.
+It’s a place where tanned and happy ravers spend night after long, long night.
+Yet the unprecedented surge in popularity and commercial growth since the 70s has led to it gaining a less-than-savoury reputation.
+Cynics call it touristy, tacky and overpriced – fallen from glory into a crowded resort island full of boozed-up ‘Brits abroad’.

 What To Do

-Most people like to lay off the weights while they’re on holiday, but if you’re reading this, you’re probably pretty active.
-If dumbells are your drug of choice and you can’t get through the day without a sweaty session in the gym, you’re in luck.
-Ibiza Town, San Antonio and Santa Eulalia all have a great selection of no-frills fitness centres to get the blood pumping.
+Most people like to lay off the weights while they’re on holiday.
+If you’re reading this, however, you’re probably pretty active.
+If dumbells are your drug of choice and you can’t get through the day without the gym, you’re in luck.
+Ibiza Town, San Antonio and Santa Eulalia all have a great selection of fitness centres to get the blood pumping.
 For a more refined workout, Atzaró Fitness Club, a century-old farmhouse on an orange farm, offers a superb range of familiar and more unusual classes, from ‘Yoguilates’ to ‘AfroYin’ and ‘Cardiotono’.

 If you’re looking for a more personalized experience, you’ll be in good hands with Sandra Albuschat.
 She was the first personal trainer on the island and has since grown to be an established name world-wide.
-In addition to private training, Sandra also offers an extensive range of classes including weight management, pre and postnatal sessions and a variety of group classes.
+In addition to private training, Sandra also offers an extensive range of classes.
+These include weight management, pre and postnatal sessions and a variety of group classes.